LeoIta/Angular/src/documentation/data-binding.md

 }
 ```

+The method `getServerStatus()` returns the server status from the server name.

-Now we can use the string interpolation to display data in the `servers.component.html` file.
+Now you can use the `string interpolation` to display data in:

-Writing in your html file the follow:
+`servers.component.html`

 ```
 <p>servers works!</p>